Introduction

 Texas Holdem is the most popular poker game in the world.
 It is a community card game that can be played with 6 to 9 participants.

-There is a vast possibility of situations and combinations that can be created in the Texas Holdem cash game, which makes it extremely challenging if you play at higher levels.
+There is a vast possibility of situations and combinations that can be created in the Texas Holdem cash game, which makes it highly challenging if you play at higher levels.

 Texas Holdem poker rules

-There are certain Texas Hold 'em rules that you need to remember, that make this game fun and challenging:
+There are certain Texas Hold'em rules that you need to remember to make this game fun and challenging:

-3. The flop, the turn, and the river are the three stages in which five community cards are dealt.
+- The three stages in which the community cards are dealt are:

-5. If the cards on the table make the best five-card hand, you can keep your hole cards aside and play with them.
+- If the community cards on the table make the best five-card hand, players can keep their hole cards aside and play with them.

 How to play Texas Holdem?

 If you are new to Texas Holdem, we are here to help you.
-Along with different positions on the table, you can gain knowledge about the different betting rounds that are featured in this game.
+You can learn about the different betting rounds and table positions featured in this game.

 Step 1: The buttons

-The button is a round disc that is rotated to the left and determines the acting dealer at the table.
+The button is a round disc rotated to the left and determines the acting dealer at the table.

 The first two players sitting at the left of the button act as ‘small blind’ and a ‘big blind’ to start the action.
 Then the betting rounds, like a preflop, flop, turn, and the river begins.